 People’s openness to faith varies.
 Some may be ready to dive in quickly, while others might take more time to explore and understand.
 Your role is to be a steady presence, guiding them and offering support as they grow in their relationship with Christ.

-Sharing the Kerygma doesn’t require special training—just a willingness to walk with others.
+Sharing the kerygma doesn’t require special training—just a willingness to walk with others.
 By focusing on these practical steps, you will help others know the love of Christ and grow in their relationship with Him.
 Remember that you’re not alone in this mission; the Holy Spirit is with you, guiding your efforts and touching the hearts of those you meet.
 As you go forward, trust that God is at work, bringing others closer to Him through your witness.

 ———————